TBSniller/piccap/README.md

 ### What is this?
 The main idea of this is, to have a simple frontend app with autostart feature for the hyperion-webos executable firstly developed by mariotaku here: https://github.com/webosbrew/hyperion-webos and also ported to newer TVs here: https://github.com/TBSniller/hyperion-webos

+I'm not a real programmer and all this stuff is really new to me.
+The only reason this exists, is because I just badly wanted it for any cost.
+Feel free to create an issue or pull request if you can make things better.
 This app is still in very early untested development.

 I think a picture describes what's working and not the best: